antfu/vite-plugin-prebundle/playground/README.md

 This playground is using `lodash-es` as an example (but actually can be any local entries when you have too many files).

-Start the server and see the number of browser requests and loading the module.
+Start the server and see the time it cost for the browser to request and load the module.

-Go to `vite.config.ts` and comment out the `Prebundle` plugin and see the deference.
+Go to `vite.config.ts` and comment out the `Prebundle` plugin and see the difference.